 User generated content (UGC) works well because customers trust each other a lot more than they do brands.
 Research from Forbes shows that 81% of consumers’ purchase decisions are influenced by their friends’ social media posts.

-The internet enables them to compare offers, so they are less interested in bundled propositions, preferring to decide what is best value for them personally for each element.
-Several brands have understood this and now offer the customer the possibility to define their own, personal bundle of options.
+The internet enables people to compare offers, so they are less interested in bundled propositions, preferring to decide what is best value for them personally for each element.
+Several brands have understood this and now offer their customers the possibility to define their own, personal bundle of options.
 Liberty Mutual is one such example of this.

 According to research by Walker, 86% of consumers would be willing to pay more for a better experience.
 So don’t get fixated on price; find ways to add value that consumers may appreciate far more than its actual cost to you.

-Most CPG companies have targets for Innovation & Renovation, sometimes 30% or more of annual revenue.
-They also have mid-term innovation pipelines which can include partnerships in joint ventures with what were previously only competitors.
-These help each partner by building on their individual talents and enable them to develop better products and services.
+Most CPG companies have targets for innovation and renovation; sometimes it can be as much as 30% or more of annual revenue.
+They also have mid-term innovation pipelines which can include partnerships in joint ventures with what were previously mere competitors.
+These have mutual benefits as each partner can concentrate on their individual skills, which enables each partner to then develop better new products and services.

 For hospitality, innovation can no longer be purely physical or rational; we need to consider more emotional and relational ways to satisfy.
-The Rosewood Mayakoba resort, already mentioned above, is one good example of this; the Art Series Hotels are another.
-Check out the latter’s recent ad to understand better how they excel at understanding their guests: Art Series Overstay Checkout, or why not review the picture posted on MayaKoba’s Facebook page?
+The Rosewood Mayakoba resort, already mentioned above, is one good example of this.
+The Art Series Hotels were another, until they were bought by the Accor group.
+Check out one of the latter’s last campaigns to appreciate how they excelled at understanding their guests: Art Series Overstay Checkout.
+Sadly they have now become just another chain hotel, despite trying to communicate something different.
+I also recommend reviewing the amazing pictures posted on MayaKoba’s Facebook page?

-If you want more ideas on innovating, then read “A Customer-First Approach to Successful Innovation.”
+If you want more ideas on innovating, then you will certainly appreciate our article “A Customer-First Approach to Successful Innovation.”

-One of the reasons that I believe we need to work on building engagement and in all industries, not just hospitality, is because customer demands are constantly evolving.
-What satisfied them yesterday can bore or even disappoint today.
+One of the reasons that I believe we need to work on building engagement in all industries, and not just in hospitality, is because customer demands are constantly evolving.
+What satisfied them yesterday, can bore or even disappoint today.